Three-year-old Rawson Phillips at the Country Day School in Colebrook with parents Morgan and Devon Phillips. (Photo by Cheryl Senter.)

 But right now, too many of our kids never have that chance.

 If we are to maintain our status as one of the best states in the country for children and families, all of our kids must have the chance to reach their full potential.

 Together, we can make that happen.

+Our kids struggle in other areas, too: New Hampshire’s young people have among the highest rates of substance use in the country, and our college students graduate with the nation’s highest debt load.
 But there are proven solutions.
 We know that when kids have access to a range of opportunities throughout their lives, they are able to thrive and to become adults who sustain their communities.

 LET’S WORK TOGETHER

-What are you up to?
+Working together, we can increase opportunities for New Hampshire’s kids.
+New Hampshire has the resources, the relationships and the long tradition of bipartisan cooperation needed to narrow the opportunity gap and increase mobility from poverty.
 Please join us with your best ideas, your energy, commitment, voices and resources to make sure that every one of our children has access to the opportunities they need to thrive.
 For our kids.
 For New Hampshire tomorrow.

 The Foundation is investing $100 million over 10 years in four proven focus areas to increase opportunity for New Hampshire’s kids — from cradle to career: